ZHANGJialiHappy/webshop/README.md

 # ABCJKM Online Store

-This repository contains a webshop built by Group 5 for the FRWAW course at ITU.
+This repository contains a webshop built the "full stack and software architecture" course at ITU.
 ![](demo.jpg)
 ## Installation